VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 * there are
   no [measurements](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#measurement)
   or [fields](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#field-key) in
   VictoriaMetrics, metric name contains it all.
 If measurement contains more than 1 field, then for VictoriaMetrics it will be multiple metrics;
 * there are no [buckets](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#bucket)
   or [organizations](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#organization), all
-  data in VictoriaMetrics is stored in global namespace or within a [tenant](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy).
+  data in VictoriaMetrics is stored in a global namespace or within a [tenant](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy).

 Let's consider the
 following [sample data](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#sample-data)
-borrowed from InfluxDB docs as example:
+borrowed from InfluxDB docs as an example:

 | _measurement | _field | location | scientist   | _value | _time                |
 |--------------|--------|----------|-------------|--------|----------------------|